Higher-order heat equation and the Gelfand-Dickey hierarchy: Rank-one bispectral operators

 \begin{Remark}[Darboux transformations] Recall that if a monic differential operator $\cL_0$ is factored as $\cL_0=\cU_0\cV_0$ where $\cU_0$ and $\cV_0$ are monic differential operators, then the operator $\cL_1=\cV_0\cU_0$ obtained by exchanging the roles of $\cU_0$ and $\cV_0$ is called a Darboux transformation from $\cL_0$.
 Adler and Moser \cite{AM} discovered that all rational solutions $\cL=\pd_x^2+u$ of the KdV equation with potential $u$ vanishing at $x=\infty$ can be obtained by iterating the Darboux transformation

 starting with the operator $\cL_0=\pd_x^2$.
-Duistermaat and Gr\"unbaum \cite{DG} showed that, up to normalization, the corresponding Schr\"odinger operators exhaust all rank-one solutions of the bispectral problem, and used the Darboux transformation to describe all bispectral Schr\"odinger operators.
+Duistermaat and Gr\"unbaum \cite{DG} showed that the corresponding operators $\cL_n$ exhaust all rank-one bispectral Schr\"odinger operators, and used the Darboux transformation to describe all bispectral second-order operators.
 Moreover, Darboux transformations were used to produce bispectral commutative rings of arbitrary rank \cite{BHY,KR}.
-Similarly to the $N=2$ case, we can characterize the operators $\cL$ satisfying the equivalent conditions in Proposition~\ref{pr9.1} as the operators obtained from $\cL_0=\pd_x^N$ by iterating the Darboux transformation.
+Similarly to the $N=2$ case, we can characterize the operators $\cL$ satisfying the equivalent conditions in Proposition~\ref{pr9.1} as the operators obtained from $\cL_0=\pd_x^N$ by iterating the Darboux transformation \eqref{9.3}.
 Indeed, if we set $\cL=\cL_n$ and $\cV=\cV_{n-1}\cV_{n-2}\cdots\cV_0$, then \eqref{9.3} implies that

 Conversely, one can show by induction on the order of the operator $\cV$ that \eqref{9.4} implies that the operator $\cL$ can be obtained by a sequence of Darboux transformations from $\cL_0$ as in \eqref{9.3}.
 Note now that for $\cL_0=\pd_x^N$ the condition that $\cL_0|_{\ker(\cV)}$ is nilpotent is equivalent to $\ker(\cV)\subset\Cset[x]$.
 Combining this with \leref{le6.2}, we see that the operators $\cL$ satisfying \eqref{9.4} with $\cL_0=\pd_x^N$ and for some monic differential operator $\cV$ are precisely the operators of the form $\cL=\cK_{z^N}$ built from $W\in\Gr_0^{(N)}$. \end{Remark}